nbaimukhanova/project-IDA-/README.md

 + Y
 + Location

-More detailed information you can found in the attached files
+More detailed information you can found in the attached files.

+It is important to mention that in creating map I have used library Folium which is not supported in Git platform.